pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 985 Bad Tutorials

+Today I was learn that the large tutorials are bored or maybe only me I don't like now, but read books and write code is very interesting.

 ##### Day 984 A little Boring

 I don't know, today was a this days that I not want to do nothing.